-- prepare students with an expanded knowledge base & broader skill sets to meet future career demands. - advance the use of the nursing process to promote health, prevent diseaseand participate in enhancing the holistic health and well-being of diverse individuals, groups and communities. - further student scholarship in evaluating evidence-based research todetermine its efficacy and applicability to nursing practice. - expand students' use of critical thinking skills to assess, analyze and evaluate teaching/learning strategies and decision-making processes. - use critical thinking to influence health care decisions of clients, groups, families and communities within a societal context. - provide a foundation of continued accountability for practice that is based onsound ethical-legal principles and contemporary standards of professional nursing. - promote the resolution of complex health care problems by employing the rolesof manager, advocate, leader and member of the nursing profession in working with clients, groups, families, communities and health care team members. - encourage students to continue lifelong learning to enhance personal and professional development.
+- prepare students with an expanded knowledge base & broader skill sets to meet future career demands. - advance the use of the nursing process to promote health, prevent diseaseand participate in enhancing the holistic health and well-being of diverse individuals, groups and communities. - further student scholarship in evaluating evidence-based research todetermine its efficacy and applicability to nursing practice. - expand students' use of critical thinking skills to assess, analyze and evaluate teaching/learning strategies and decision-making processes. - use critical thinking to influence health care decisions of clients, groups, families and communities within a societal context. - provide a foundation of continued accountability for practice that is based on sound ethical-legal principles and contemporary standards of professional nursing. - promote the resolution of complex health care problems by employing the rolesof manager, advocate, leader, and member of the nursing profession in working with clients, groups, families, communities and health care team members. - encourage students to continue lifelong learning to enhance personal and professional development.

 Nursing is a creative, caring, scientific and scholarly profession.
 Nursing focuses on utilizing a broad range of skills and knowledge to assist diverse individuals, families, and groups within a community to achieve optimal health.
 Health is defined as a client's ability to reach optimal functioning within a psychological, biological, physical, spiritual, and social environment.
-Healthy clients live life to the fullest and have the ability to maintain quality of life through self-care.